Days One–Two | Thursday, June 23–Friday, June 24

 Day Fourteen | Wednesday, July 6

-Portimão is a colorful port with a bustling waterfront, charming city, and easy access to pristine beaches.
-See the spectacular rock formations along the coast or travel to the ancient city and castle of Silves, once the Arab capital of the Algarve.
+Portimão features a bustling waterfront and pristine beaches.
+Be sure to see the spectacular rock formations along the coast, or travel to Silves, formerly the Arab capital of the Algarve, and visit the Moorish Silves Castle and the Gothic Silves Cathedral.

 Day Fifteen | Thursday, July 7